tejaswini972/MCW-Data-Platform-upgrade-and-migration/Hands-on lab/HOL step-by-step - Data Platform upgrade and migration.md

     ![The schema deployment results are displayed, with 226 commands executed and 0 errors highlighted.](media/data-migration-assistant-migration-deployment-results.png "Schema deployment results")

-11. Next, open SSMS on the SqlServerDw VM, and connect to your Azure SQL Database, by selecting **Connect->Database Engine** in the Object Explorer, and then entering the server name and credentials into the Connect to Server dialog.
+11. Next, open SSMS on the SqlServer2008R2 VM, and connect to your Azure SQL Database, by selecting **Connect->Database Engine** in the Object Explorer, and then entering the server name and credentials into the Connect to Server dialog.

     ![The SSMS Connect to Server dialog is displayed, with the Azure SQL Database name specified, SQL Server Authentication selected, and the demouser credentials entered.](media/ssms-connect-azure-sql-database.png "Connect to Server")